· 3 min read

 • Country: Argentina (Buenos Aires) - the city's open-air street grill

-The strip has been fought over by paperwork for as long as it has been famous.
-City hygiene authorities have registered thousands of cart applicants, capped the Costanera Sur at roughly twenty licensed stands spaced a hundred metres apart, and turned the riverbank into what the Buenos Aires press has called a choripán war between the few legal carts and the many that were not.
-By 2020 the count along the Costanera Sur stood at twenty-eight food carts, four of them failing the new requirements, the rest due to be swapped for standardised units, the same negotiation between a street food and a city that the grills have run since Happening lit its coals.
+The strip has been legally contested for as long as it has been famous.
+City hygiene authorities capped the Costanera Sur at roughly twenty licensed stands spaced a hundred metres apart; by 2020 the count stood at twenty-eight carts, four failing updated requirements, the rest awaiting swap-out for standardised units.
+The same negotiation between a street food culture and a municipality has run since Happening lit its coals, and the licensed/unlicensed split is still visible on any given Sunday.

 Read next